MariviEscudero/MVST-coding-challenge/README.md

 - Code documented
 ## Feedback about this challenge

-I have enjoyed doing this project, an learn about technologies that I dont't use, and practicing and learning more about the languages that I know.
+I have enjoyed doing this project, an learning about technologies that I dont't use, and practicing and learning more about the languages that I know.
 Thank yoy very much for this time and for the opportunity.
+I also appreciate the information provided on UX and code documentation, it has been very useful to improve the work and interesting.

 ## Usage

 The project is based on GitHub API REST, with user data and repositories list with a filter that allows search them by name.